How can I play a part?

 Vineyard Youth covers school years 7–13.
 Currently there are two regular youth get-togethers each week, plus occasional social events and trips to conferences and festivals, such as Soul Survivor and Vineyard Churches’ DTI — Dreaming the Impossible.
 Our team help out by setting up the venue, giving talks, organising games and activities as well as hanging out with the youth to encourage them!

 ‘Warehouse’ is our Friday evening youth event, which happens every week during term-time.
-This is when we have the change to hang out, socialise and spend time worshipping, praying and learning about God in a relaxed and informal atmosphere.
+This is when we have the chance to hang out, socialise and spend time worshipping, praying and learning about God in a relaxed and informal atmosphere.

 On Sunday mornings, we join with Service 2 from 11.15 am and then after the worship (from the start of the offering break) we meet together in a nearby room for food, drinks, games and conversation.

 Our Worship Teams are committed to leading the congregation in authentic and expectant worship, with a high standard of excellence as singers and musicians.
 Our overriding goal, however, is not musical expertise, but to lead everyone into intimacy with God.
 We have four regular Worship bands, each of which plays on one Sunday per month.
 Unlike most Sunday teams, where you can serve for just one Service, the Worship bands play for both the Services.
 We rehearse on a midweek evening (usually a Thursday) in the week prior to our Sunday.

 There’s just as much happening at Aylesbury Vineyard during the week as there is on a Sunday!
 Do you have skills and a passion to help by serving in ways other than on Sunday mornings?
 Here are some ideas:

 If you’d be willing to make time available to serve — whether daytime, evenings or weekends — just contact the Church Office and we’ll get in touch to chat about possibilities.
 We love matching what needs doing with what people enjoy doing!